Skip to content

 Infographic comparing clinic vs mobile physiotherapy costs

-Let me break this down for you, because physio pricing can feel like trying to decode hieroglyphics sometimes.
+Let me break this down for you, because understanding what goes into physiotherapy services can feel confusing sometimes.

 Session Types Matter More Than You Think

-Not all physio sessions are created equal, and your wallet will definitely notice the difference:
+Not all physio sessions are created equal, and understanding the different types helps you know what to expect:

-Initial assessments are typically the priciest.
-Think $120-180 for clinic visits, or $150-200 for mobile services.
-Why?
+Initial assessments are typically the most comprehensive.
 Your physio is doing serious detective work here, figuring out exactly what’s going on with your body.
+These sessions take longer and involve thorough examination and treatment planning.

-Specialty treatments (like dry needling or manual therapy) might cost extra.
-Sometimes $20-40 on top of your base session fee.
+Specialty treatments (like dry needling or manual therapy) may be incorporated into your sessions based on your specific needs.

 The Experience Factor